-Budgeted expenditures were more than actual amounts primarily due to lower insurance and pool chemical expenditures than were anticipated in the amended budget.
+Budgeted expenditures were more than actual amounts primarily due to lower grounds maintenance and reserve expenditures than were anticipated in the amended budget.

-The 2022 budget was amended for increased landscape, café and repair expenditures than were originally anticipated.
+The 2023 budget was amended for increased landscape, café, and repair expenditures than were originally anticipated.

 Debt Management